 - Community Service

-- Restrictions which may affect your daily life, work and/or residence
+- Restrictions that may affect your daily life, work, and/or residence.

 - Paying fines.